Microsoft/go/eng/doc/fips/README.md

 > [!NOTE]
 > In rare cases, it may be more practical to use `allowcryptofallback` than to remove the `GOEXPERIMENT`.
 For example, a generic build script that supports many platforms, some of which don't support crypto backends, may find it practical to use `GOEXPERIMENT=systemcrypto,allowcryptofallback` despite the risk of unclear or accidental fallback to Go crypto.
 >
-> For example, `allowcryptofallback` plays an important role in the Microsoft Go build process.
+> For example, `allowcryptofallback` plays an important role in the Microsoft build of Go build process.
 We have CI jobs that run the build and tests under the OpenSSL, CNG, and Boring crypto backends, but parts of the upstream build and tests disable cgo and run cross-builds.
 This would cause a failure because the backend can't be enabled, but by including `allowcryptofallback`, the build is allowed to continue and fall back to the Go standard library crypto implementation when necessary.

 ### Runtime OpenSSL version override